-Atypical HUS affects both adults and children and many patients present in critical condition, often requiring supportive care, including dialysis, in an intensive care unit.
-The prognosis of aHUS can be poor in many cases, so a timely and accurate diagnosis-in addition to treatment-is critical to improving patient outcomes.
+Atypical HUS is an ultra-rare disease that can cause progressive injury to vital organs, primarily the kidneys, via damage to the walls of blood vessels and blood clots.
+Atypical HUS affects both adults and children and many patients present in critical condition in the hospital setting, often requiring supportive care, including dialysis, in an intensive care unit.
+The prognosis of aHUS can be poor in many cases, with 56 percent of adults and 29 percent of children developing end-stage renal disease or dying within a year of diagnosis with supportive care alone,3 so a timely and accurate diagnosis - in addition to treatment - is critical to improving patient outcomes.